notional-labs/airdrop/README.md

 ```

 ## Usage
-To run airdop-tool pass the path of the configuration to the -c flag.
+To run the airdrop tool, specify the path to the configuration file using the -c flag and optionally provide the desired block height using the -h flag (default is the "latest" height).

 ```bash
 make build